 - Deep spectral analysis and classification tools

-- Strong photogrammetric processing capabilities
+- Strong photogrammetric processing

 - LiDAR processing and point cloud analysis

-- Established in defense and natural resources sectors
+- Established in defense and natural resources

 Considerations:

-- Legacy desktop architecture with no cloud-native option
+- Legacy desktop architecture; no cloud-native option

-- Steep learning curve for new users
+- Steep learning curve

 - No AI agent or natural language capabilities